CONSIDER AMYLOID PLAQUE BIOMARKER TESTING AS THE NEXT STEP FOR YOUR PATIENTS

 Risk for Image Misinterpretation and Other Errors

-See how Amyvid can fit into your patient’s diagnostic plan
+See how Amyvid can fit into your patient’s diagnostic plan.

 Patient profile image with text surrounding: memory issues, anxiety, repeating stories, forgetting appointments